No time for a full batch of canned homemade strawberry jam? How about refrigerator strawberry jam? One jar at a time.

 Strawberries in my neck of the woods usually ripen in early June.
-I always set aside the better part of the day to put up at least one batch of traditional strawberry jam.
-However, it’s a bit tricky to keep my guys from opening those jars of jam and I’m never sure if I’ll have enough to last the winter until the following June.
+I like to set aside the better part of a day to put up at least one batch of traditional strawberry jam.

 1 3/4 cup sugar